đ Credential Generator

 Q: Can I use the same strong password for multiple sites?

 A: Never!
-If one site gets hacked, attackers will try that password on all your other accounts.
-This is called "credential stuffing" and it's how most accounts get compromised.
+If one site gets hacked, attackers will try that password on all your other accounts (credential stuffing).
 Always use unique passwords for every site.

 Q: What is two-factor authentication (2FA)?

 A: 2FA adds a second layer of security beyond your password.
-Even if someone steals your password, they can't access your account without the second factor (usually a code from your phone).
+Even if someone steals your password, they can't access your account without the second factor.
 Always enable 2FA on important accounts.

 Q: Are password managers safe?

 A: Yes!
 Reputable password managers use military-grade encryption and zero-knowledge architecture, meaning even the company can't access your passwords.
-They're far safer than reusing passwords or writing them in unsecured places.
+They're far safer than reusing passwords.